A thermodynamic approach to two-variable Ruelle and Selberg zeta functions via the Farey map

 We point out that we still denote by $x$ the complex variable.
-We are interested in the spectral properties of the transfer operators, hence first of all we give a characterisation of the eigenfunctions.
+We are interested in the spectral properties of these transfer operators, hence first of all we give a characterisation of their eigenfunctions.
 To this aim we give some properties of the action of $\PP_{q}^{\pm}$ on $\HH(B)$.
-It is useful to consider also the operator $\JJ_q$ which is the involution acting as
+It is useful to consider also the involution $\JJ_q$ with

 By definition of involution, any function $f\in \HH(\set{\Re(x)>0})$ can be written as a sum of eigenfunctions of $\JJ_{q}$, that is $f = \varphi_{+} + \varphi_{-}$ with $\JJ_{q} \varphi_{+} = \varphi_{+}$ and $\JJ_{q} \varphi_{-} = - \varphi_{-}$.